Scott Svonkin: Business life

 Svonkin was the president of his own small business, Svonkin Consulting, a marketing, communications and public affairs firm.
 Before that he worked for Prudential Insurance for six and a half years.
 While at Prudential, Svonkin received the company’s Community Champions Rising Star award for his commitment to helping others.

 Political involvement

 Svonkin is a politically active member of the Democratic Party.
 He has been an elected member of the Los Angeles County Democratic Party Central Committee and an appointed member of the California Democratic Party Central Committee.

 Svonkin attended and participated in the Democratic National Committee Conventions in 1996 and 2000.
 In 1996, Svonkin wore a custom made “Clinton-Gore” yarmulke to the DNC Convention.
-The Smithsonian asked for the yarmulke for its political memorabilia collection and Svonkin gave it the national museum.
+The Smithsonian requested the yarmulke for its political memorabilia collection and Svonkin obliged.

 Family life

 Svonkin has a daughter, Rose, and a son, Sam.